egenerse/master-thesis/content/artemis_integration.typ

 To maintain compatibility with existing collaboration infrastructure, the communication flow remains unchanged: clients send messages to a broadcast server, and the server distributes these to other participants.
 Newly connected clients initiate a synchronization request, prompting peers to send them the current model — a mechanism aligned with the standalone web app's collaboration flow.

 From an implementation perspective, the patch message structure was updated by replacing the patches field with a model field containing the Base64-encoded diagram string.
-The sendBroadcastMessage function now injects this updated format into outgoing messages, while the rest of the messaging and event-handling logic remains intact.
+Keeping structure similar to the previous implementation allows us to maintain compatibility with existing Artemis features that expect a certain message format.
+The TeamSubmissionSyncComponent was also updated to handle this new model field, ensuring that it can process incoming messages correctly.

 This transition to model-based synchronization ensures consistency across clients.

-== SVG Renderer

-*To be completed later.*